 Planning a trip to Bangkok?

-Recent Bangkok Posts – Click here to read recent posts about what we have been doing out and about in Bangkok.
+Bangkok Posts – Click here to read posts about our time in Thailand.

 Restaurants – Click here for an updated list of my favorites.

 International flights arrive at Suvarnabhumi Airport.
 Although you can take public transportation into the city via the Airport Rail Link, if you are traveling in a group of 2 or more, I absolutely think it is worthwhile to take a taxi into the city.
 (The local line on the Airport link is about $1.50 US/person and can take 90 minutes to get to downtown; the express line on the Airport link is about $3.00 US/person for 30 minutes to downtown; depending on traffic, a taxi to downtown is about $15.00 US/taxi and also takes about 30 minutes.)
 Taxi stands are at doors 4 and 7 on the 1st floor of Suvarnabhumi, and are very well-managed.
 Bring the address of your destination and hand it to the airport employees in the taxi line.
 When taking a taxi from the airport, you pay a 50 baht service fee and pay for the tolls (ranging 25-40 baht) – give these directly to the driver on top of the metered fare.

 You can find these in any guidebook, but if you are in Bangkok for a couple days, I recommend the following:

 - Jim Thompson House (I love this place – I never tire of visiting)

 - The Grand Palace – if this is your first time in Bangkok, you shouldn’t leave without seeing the grounds of this palace.
 Go early to avoid the crowds (and heat).